805, Yash Aqua, above Mcdonald's, Vijay Cross Road, Navrangpura, Ahmedabad,

 The pace in which the number of mobile users is increasing, it wouldn’t be an exaggeration to say that mobile phones have become one of the basic necessities of life and being phone-less even a single day makes us feel incomplete, isn’t it?

 According to Statista, the number of smartphone users in India is predicted to reach almost 468 million by 2021.
-No doubt this little wonder has made our lives easier and world smaller with access to almost everything from the comfort of our home and office, but as they say every good has its evil.
+No doubt this little wonder has made our lives easier and world smaller with access to almost everything from the comfort of our home and office, but as they say every good has it’s evil mobile Hazards.
 Prolonged and constant use of mobile phones can pose a serious threat to health if not taken care of.
 So, discussed here are both the short-term and long-term effects it can have on our health.
 Let’s see what are they.

 Spending so much time leaning down over our phones, we disturb the natural alignment of most of the body parts.
 Hands are used constantly while sending text messages and e-mails using mobile phones.
 Rapid speed while responding to the messages can cause finger, elbow and joint inflammation and pain.
 Also, while multitasking most of the people hold the phone between the neck and shoulder which can strain the back and neck muscles causing severe back and neck pain.